-112/19 Integrated Care Partnership Committee Highlight Report The report was taken as read.
+112/19 Integrated Care Partnership Committee Highlight Report

 113/19 Questions from the Public

 A member of the public raised the following question: Based on the general knowledge at the moment, in conjunction of the expansion plans of A&E, when will car park D be closed?
 Mr Caldicott replied that it would likely be March or April next year.
 The Trust were looking at other areas where car parking could be utilised with a clear plan for disabled people.